kurosatto/Some-Theorems-on-P-adic-Order-and-Their-Applications/README.md

 # Abstract

-Using the auxiliary function called p-adic order is useful working with exponential Diophantine equations.
+Using the auxiliary function called p-adic order is useful in working with exponential Diophantine equations.
 One can prove the theorems in the main section of this article (also known as Lifting the Exponent Lemmas) using p-adic order which is a powerful tool to construct simple proofs for many theorems.
 Here we had several simple proofs for known theorems in number theory.
-The most impressive result of this work is we proposed a generalized version of Zsigmondy's Theorem by relaxing the condition k < m when m does not divie k.
+The most impressive result of this work is we proposed a generalized version of Zsigmondy's Theorem by relaxing the condition k < m when m does not divide k.

 We also applied it to prove a bunch of well-known theorems relating to primitive roots, proved Euler Theorem and proved some special cases of famous Preda-Mihalescu Theorem and Fermat's Last Theorem.
-We also shared some Mathematics Olympiad problems for the students interested in the math competitions.
+We also shared some Mathematics Olympiad problems for the students interested in math competitions.

 # We got the awards